progsysseminar15/progsys/writeups/Rosenblum91.md

 This is something that we see in Spark too -- as long as the lineage (log of actions) is retained, all

 Most importantly, I think we need to understand LFS in its historical context, including whether it was successful, and why?

+### Gabe Fierro

+One of the key takeaways of this paper is the authors' use of "append-only" indirection methods to avoid synchronizing state between multiple parts of the file system as well to minimize access between the multiple tables needed to manage file metadata.
+There are several places where this concept turns up:
+* using version numbers inside the inode map to avoid having to access an inode (or worse an indirection block) to determine whether or not a file block is live
+* the use of an inode map as a layer of indirection to find inodes.
+This does away with the simple FFS method of having a static inode location -- which simplifies implementation but adds disk accesses -- and by being written to the log, it stays in line with the idea of sequential writes.
+It does not require the disk to "go back" and edit a single entry in a known table lcation, which increases the number of seeks

+The authors use the benefit of large main memory to subsidize the cost of the tables they have to get around the usual sequential seek that is necessary for reading logs.
+While the authors offhandedly mention NVRAM as a way to provide crash protection, the increasing ubiquity and decreasing cost of SSDs raises the question of a "triple-tier" log-structured file system.
+Distributed file systems such as Ceph and "fusion drives" (combinations of SSD and spinning metal) are already used to keep hot data in fast read/write locations.
+I wonder if the authors' insights regarding treating hot/cold segments differently could be extended to put hot segments in SSDs.